Grand jury indicts father of July 4 parade shooting suspect

 “Parents who help their kids get weapons of war are morally and legally responsible when those kids hurt others with those weapons,” Rinehart said.

-George M. Gomez, the father’s Chicago-area attorney, didn’t immediately respond to a request for a comment Wednesday.
+George M. Gomez, the father’s Chicago-area attorney, said Wednesday evening that he couldn’t comment because he hadn’t yet seen the indictment.
 But he earlier called the accusations against his client “baseless and unprecedented.”

 Rinehart has previously said the accusations against the father are based on his sponsorship of his son’s application for a gun license in December 2019.
 Authorities say Robert Crimo III attempted suicide by machete in April 2019 and in September 2019 was accused by a family member of making threats to “kill everyone.”